 Applications are invited for a self-funded three-year PhD.

-The PhD will be based in the Faculty of Science and Health, School of Pharmacy and Biomedical Sciences, and will be supervised by Dr Murphy Wan.
+The PhD will be based in the Faculty of Science and Health, School of Pharmacy and Biomedical Sciences, and will be supervised by Dr Murphy Wan and Professor Jerome Swinny.

 The work on this project could involve:

-● Understanding of molecular mechanisms of diseases and discovery of novel biomarkers using high throughput omics technologies
+● Elucidating molecular mechanisms of diseases and discovery of novel biomarkers using high throughput omics technologies

-This PhD project will focus on discovery of novel therapies for cancer, which involves the evaluation of the anti-cancer potential of the novel drug system through the uses of different analytical, cellular and molecular techniques in experimental models including cell culture and in vivo models (zebrafish embryo and/or mice).
-This is a multidisciplinary project which involves collaboration and interaction with experts from other fields.
-The successful applicant will receive training in all relevant areas, but not limited to analytical chemistry, nutrition, molecular biology, immunology, toxicology, with an emphasis on integration of different omics technologies for in-depth investigation of disease mechanisms and discoveries of novel biomarkers that can be translated in future clinical settings.
+This is a multidisciplinary project which the student will work with experts from different fields.
+The successful applicant will receive training in all relevant areas, but not limited to neuroscience, immunology, molecular biology, cell and structural biology with an emphasis on integration of different omics technologies for in-depth investigation of disease mechanisms and discoveries of novel biomarkers that can be translated in future clinical settings.
 While the majority of work will be undertaken in Portsmouth, the successful candidate will offer the opportunity to spend a short period at a collaborating laboratory.

 General admissions criteria

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in an appropriate subject.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.